SmritiGoyal/xgboost-quant-stock-return/docs/methodology.md

 ### 5.3 The yr >= 2000 filter

-Although the first prediction is available in early 2000, the portfolio construction filters to `yr >= 2000` for early-year data stability.
-Feb 2000 – Dec 2024 = 300 months ≈ 25 years.
+Although the rolling backtest's first prediction is available in July 1997, the portfolio construction filters to `yr >= 2000` for early-year data stability.
+January 2000 – December 2024 = 300 months ≈ 25 years.

 ### 5.4 Equal-weight within deciles